-{\bf Phase 2:} One needs to tackle the {\em main problem}: developing a rigorous space-dependent RG for $\RR^d$ using work on the $p$-adic side as a guide, following the philosophy in Weil's de profundis letter to his sister~\cite{Weil}.
-The proof of CI in~\cite{PaulosRRZ} is in the sense of formal power series (FPS) and also in that of theoretical physics.
-As a warm-up, one should give a mathematical proof (still in the FPS sense).
-A thorough rigorous pertubative study of the BMS model on $\RR^3$ is available~\cite{BleherM1,BleherM2,Missarov1,Missarov2} as well as an ingenious proof of CI on $\QQ_p$ in the FPS sense~\cite{LernerM}.
+{\bf Phase 2:} One needs to tackle the {\em main problem}: developing a rigorous space-dependent RG for $\RR^d$ using work on the $p$-adic side as a guide, following the philosophy in Weil's famous de profundis letter to his sister~\cite{Weil}.
+The argument for CI in~\cite{PaulosRRZ} is in the sense of formal power series (FPS).
+As a warm-up, one should give a mathematical proof for this property (still in the FPS sense).
+A thorough rigorous pertubative study of the fractional $\phi_{3}^{4}$ model on $\RR^3$ is available~\cite{BleherM1,BleherM2,Missarov1,Missarov2} as well as an ingenious proof of CI on $\QQ_p$ in the FPS sense~\cite{LernerM}.
 One just needs to combine the two.
-For the non-perturbative study, the first step is to find the right partition of unity for, e.g., $\int g(x) \phi(x)^4\ {\rm d}^d x$ in order to satisfy the {\em localization property}~\cite[p.
-5]{Abdesselam2013}.
+For the non-perturbative study, the first step is to find the right partition of unity for, e.g., $\int g(x) \phi(x)^4\ {\rm d}^d x$ in order to satisfy the {\em localization property} of~\cite{Abdesselam2013}.
 The sharp indicator functions used in~\cite{BrydgesMS,AbdesselamCMP} do not look promising.
 One would need smooth decompositions, e.g., as in~\cite[Ch.
 4]{AbdesselamX}.
 The first thing to try are Daubechies wavelets which served Hairer well in ~\cite{Hairer}.
 The wavelet transform will play a crucial role since it provides an extension to the upper half-space model.
 A wavelet basis corresponds to sampling at the vertices of a $2$-adic $\cT$ embedded in the real $\mathbb{H}^{d+1}$.
 One has to see how $\cM(\RR^d)$ acts on such a basis.
 There is a coupling/field duality in $\int g(x) \phi(x)^4\ {\rm d}^d x$ which may signal the need for different dual treatments of $g$ and $\phi$, perhaps using~\cite{DaubechiesGM,FrazierJ}.
-It is important for the reader who is not an expert in {\em rigorous} RG theory to understand, that if the main problem is solved then most of the remaining steps towards the conjectures would follow by ``copy-and-paste'' from the similar ones for the $p$-adic case.